ClickHouse/ClickHouse/docs/en/sql-reference/functions/geo/polygon.md

 POINT(0 0)
 ```

-POLYGON from an array of tuples:
+POLYGON from an array of tuples or an array of tuple arrays:

 ```sql
 SELECT wkt([(0., 0.), (10., 0.), (10., 10.), (0., 10.)]);